zavolanlab/SCINPAS/README.md

 raw negative control refers to the raw bam file of one of sample data. (same data but named differently). deduplicated negative control refers to the UMI-tools deduplicated version of one of sample data.

+12) type1 and type2 parameter in nextflow.config file refers to cell type 1 and cell type 2 in the dataset you used.
+Type1 is the default cell type. e.g. spermatocyte.
+Type2 is cell type that you expect changes in average terminal exon length and/or the number of intronic polyA sites. e.g. elongating spermatid.
+This is only relevant if you do "cell_type_analysis".

 **Note: folder structures/locations, gtf file and reference genome can be changed in the nextflow.config file.
-However, input file format, gtf, fasta file and negative controls should not be changed because downstream processes expect that name.**
+However, input file format, gtf, fasta file and negative control should not be changed because downstream processes expect that name.**

 ## Command line